TheRusskiy/PensionFund/README.md

   * <del>forbid role change for all non admins</del>
   * <del>create employee from new contract page</del>
   * <del>create company from new contract page</del>
+  * <del>create transfers index page by company/month/year with actions redirecting back</del>
   * find bug fancybox sign_in
-  * create transfers index page by company/month/year with actions redirecting back
   * create payments index page by company/month/year with actions redirecting back
   * do something with annoying "back" buttons
   * hide unauthorized elements